-- 7.6.2 Compared to planning case 1, benefits have increased somewhat and costs have increased significantly. - 7.6.3 As before, profiling brings added net welfare, and the largest effect on net welfare is whether we use high or low benefits.
-However, in all cases moving to a 5 minute ISP results in a net welfare loss. - 7.6.4 Exhibit 69 shows the breakdown of net welfare for the EU + 3 by producers and consumers.
-Both producers and consumers are made worse off with this planning case, even if profiling is used to reduce the cost of meter adaptation and high benefits are assumed.
+8.6.2 Compared to the other planning case 1, costs have increased significantly.

+- 8.6.3 As before, profiling brings added net welfare, and the largest effect on net welfare is whether we use high or low benefits.
+Using low benefits results in a net welfare loss and high benefits results in a net welfare gain. - 8.6.4 Exhibit 69 shows the breakdown of net welfare for the EU + 3 by producers and consumers.
+Producers are unambiguously made worse off and with this planning case consumers are made better off only where profiling is used to reduce the cost of meter adaptation.